The constant pain and reduced mobility or dexterity that many people with arthritis experience can be unbearable and frustrating.

-Other gentle weight-bearing exercises such as walking, certain types of dancing, tai chi, and cycling, or using an elliptical machine may also be suitable low-impact options.
+Other gentle weight-bearing exercises such as walking, certain types of dancing, tai chi, cycling, or using an elliptical machine may also be suitable low-impact options.

 It is essential to include a gentle warm-up and cool-down routine to help prevent muscle and joint pain and stiffness.
-People with arthritis should not exercise a joint if it is inflamed, hot, or red.
+People with arthritis should not exercise a joint if inflamed, hot, or red.
 Instead, gently moving the joint through its range of motion can help reduce stiffness and improve circulation.